I Am My White Ancestors:

 • Sharing Station within exhibit

-• Facilitated discussions, panels, and workshops organized with community partners
+• Facilitated discussions, panels, and workshops for local educators and docents.

 • Companion exhibit